aleemrehmtulla/twitter-dm-drafter/README.md

-# gpt3-twitter-extension 🤔
+# twitter-dm-drafter 🤔

 ## What is this?

-gpt3-twitter-extension is an add-on to twitter. it'll show up right next to the send button in your DMs.
+twitter-dm-drafter is an add-on to twitter. it'll show up right next to the send button in your DMs.

 when you click the button, it will give you a draft response based on the conversation.